What is morning sickness?

-How is morning sickness treated?
+How is morning sickness diagnosed?

-Treatment usually isn’t necessary for morning sickness, but there are some things you can do to help feel better.
+Treatment usually isn’t necessary for morning sickness.
+But there are some things you can do to help feel better.

-Tips to relieve morning sickness
+Tips to relieve morning sickness:

-Eat small meals throughout the day so that you’re never too full or too hungry.
+- Eat small meals throughout the day so that you’re never too full or too hungry.

-Avoid rich, spicy, greasy or fatty foods.
+- Avoid rich, spicy, greasy or fatty foods.

-Eat more carbohydrates (plain baked potato, white rice or dry toast).
+- Eat more carbohydrates (plain baked potato, white rice, or dry toast).

-Before getting out of bed in the morning, eat a few saltine crackers to calm your stomach.
+- Before getting out of bed in the morning, eat a few saltine crackers to calm your stomach.

 If these tips don’t provide some relief from morning sickness, talk to your doctor.
 Keep in mind that morning sickness does not mean your baby is sick.

-I’m pregnant and I feel ill all the time.
+- I’m pregnant and I feel ill all the time.
 Is this normal?

-What can I do to help relieve my symptoms?
+- What can I do to help relieve my symptoms?

-What would be an indication that my morning sickness is putting my baby at risk?
+- What would be an indication that my morning sickness is putting my baby at risk?

-My morning sickness is severe.
+- My morning sickness is severe.
 Do I need medicine?

-What are the risks and benefits of taking this medicine?
+- What are the risks and benefits of taking this medicine?

-I’m worried that my baby isn’t getting enough nutrients.
+- I’m worried that my baby isn’t getting enough nutrients.
 Do I need a different prenatal vitamin?
 Should I make changes to my diet?

 Copyright © American Academy of Family Physicians